davewadestein/cpp-academy-dev/text/Git_01_SetUpARepository.md

 Change the filename extension (.cpp to .cc, for example)

-Why use git?

-Back up your precious source files
-Share files with others
-See what changes you've made without writing them down Track project history
-Associate changes with particular bug fixes, etc.
-Undo changes that turn out to be bad
-Revert to a known point in project history
-Branch off derivative code
-Merge branches

 Things to save in git:

 Source code files
 Test cases and inputs
+README files
+Build files

 Things not to save in git

-Executables
+Executables and object files
 Binary files
-Data files that 'appear' to change content, but don't really Files that are regenerated on each new build
+Data files that 'appear' to change content regularly, but don't really Files that are regenerated on each new build